meng-ucalgary/seng-637-assignment-5/Assignment5-ReportTemplate.md

 Using interval 21 for DW3 and GM models to predict the last 10 intervals, the failure rate and MTTF are very close to the original failure data.

-### Application to Decision-Making given Target Failure Rate
+#### Decision making based on given Target Failure Rate

 So how can we utilize the prediction from the models?
 Businesses that are concerned with their software reliability will have a target failure rate or MTTF that is considered acceptable.

 For example, if the business deems the acceptable failure rate to be 3 Failures/Interval, then at 31st interval this SUT would be considered acceptable as the raw data is at 2.96 failures per interval.
 However, using the Discrete Weibull Type 3 model, we can predict at which interval in the future the failure rate may become unacceptable.

-### Advantages/Disadvantages of Reliability Growth Testing
+#### Advantages and Disadvantages of Reliability Growth Testing

+**Advantages**

-The advantage for Reliability Growth Testing is that it allows the user to predict the failure behavior using a set of predefined models.
+- RGT allows the user to predict the failure behavior using a set of predefined models.
 Using AIC and BIC it is easy to compare which models best fit the data.

+**Disadvantages**

-One disadvantage of reliability growth testing is that the predictions are very dependent on the subset of data (or ranges) used for the prediction.
+- Predictions are dependent on the subset of data (or ranges) used for the prediction.
 For example, if there are some distortions or outliers of data within the subset of data, the predictions might not be accurate.

-Another disadvantage, comparing to the RDC, that we discuss next, is that it can only use target failure rate or MTTF to gauge the acceptableness, but does not account for more detail such as user and developer’s appetite for risk etc.
+- Predictions are dependent on the model used.
+For example, if the model is not appropriate for the data, the predictions may not be accurate.

 ## Assessment using Reliability Demonstration Chart